Blacktown: Transport

-According to the 2006 census, the most common way of getting to work from Blacktown was by car (74%) with public transport used by just under twenty percent.
-Most public transport was done by train (17%) with five percent catching buses for all or part of their journey.
+According to the 2021 census, the most common way of getting to work from Blacktown was by car (48.3%) with public transport used by 7.9%.
+Most public transport was done by train (3.3%) with 1.7% catching buses for all or part of their journey.
 Blacktown railway station is on the North Shore & Western Line and the Cumberland Line of the Sydney Trains network.
 A major bus interchange is located next to the station and an underground bus station is at the entrance to Westpoint.
 Blacktown is a terminus of the North-West T-way.

-Busways provides services to Northern areas (Rouse Hill, Castle Hill, Kellyville, Glenwood and Stanhope Gardens), West areas (Mount Druitt, Plumpton, Oakhurst, Quakers Hill, Dean Park, Woodcroft) and South districts (Prospect, Arndell Park, Huntingwood, Tallawong, Doonside, Blacktown Hospital), whilst Hillsbus provides Eastern services (Macquarie Park, Seven Hills, Parramatta, Kings Langley).
+Busways provides services to Northern areas (Rouse Hill, Castle Hill, Kellyville, Glenwood and Stanhope Gardens), West areas (Mount Druitt, Plumpton, Oakhurst, Quakers Hill, Dean Park, Woodcroft) and South districts (Prospect, Arndell Park, Huntingwood, Tallawong, Doonside, Blacktown Hospital), whilst CDC NSW provides Eastern services (Macquarie Park, Seven Hills, Parramatta, Kings Langley).

 Schools

 The first school, a single-storey brick building with gables, was opened in 1877.
 While no longer in use as a school, the building in Flushcombe Road is now used as a Visitor Information Centre.
 It is the oldest remaining building in the Blacktown CBD and is heritage-listed.

-There are a large number of schools in the suburb.
 Government-run primary schools in the area include: Blacktown North Public School, Blacktown South Public School, Blacktown West Public School, Lynwood Park Public School, Marayong South Public School, Shelley Public School, and Walters Road Public School.
 Public high schools include: Blacktown Boys High School, Blacktown Girls High School, Evans High School and Mitchell High School.
 There is also the Coreen School, which caters to older children with learning difficulties.

-There are two Catholic primary schools, St Michaels Primary School and St Patricks Primary School, and two Catholic high schools, Nagle College for girls and Patrician Brothers' College Blacktown for boys.
-Tyndale Christian School is a private school covering children from kindergarten to year 12.
+There are two Catholic primary schools, St Michael's and St Patrick's, and two Catholic high schools, Nagle College for girls and Patrician Brothers' College Blacktown for boys.
+Tyndale Christian School is a private school accepting children from kindergarten to year 12.